bcgsc/mavis/docs/source/theory.rst

 After the events have been called and an annotation has been attached, we often want to predict information about the putative fusion protein, which may be a product.
-In some cases, when a fusion transcript disrupts a splice-site, it is not clear what the processed fusion transcript may be. |TOOLNAME| will calculate all possibilities according to the following model.
+In some cases, when a fusion transcript disrupts a splice-site, it is not clear what the processed fusion transcript may be.
+MAVIS will calculate all possibilities according to the following model.